-- > 10 tables. - ➤ 2 types, - ➤ 62 technical functions, 30 of them being directly callable by users, - ➤ 1 specific schema, named emaj, that contains all these relational objects as well as the log tables and functions, - ➤ 1 tablespace, tspemaj, hosting all these technical and log tables, - ➤ 2 roles acting as groups (NOLOGIN): emaj_adm to manage E-Maj components, and emaj viewer to only look at E-Maj components.
+- ➢ 10 tables, - ➢ 2 types, - ➢ 65 technical functions, 30 of them being directly callable by users, - 1 sequence named emaj_global_seq used to assign to every update recorded in any log table of the database a unique identifier with an increasing value over time, - 1 specific schema, named emaj, that contains all these relational objects as well as the log tables and functions, - > 1 tablespace, tspemaj, hosting all these technical and log tables, - 2 roles acting as groups (NOLOGIN): emaj_adm to manage E-Maj components, and emaj_viewer to only look at E-Maj components.

-Some technical tables, whose structure is interesting to know, are described in the coming chapters.
+Technical tables, whose structure is interesting to know, are described in the coming chapters.

-2.2.2 Norm for E-Maj objects naming
+2.2.3 Norm for E-Maj objects naming